belabrockmann/100-days-of-code/r1-log.md

 Made significant progress on the treemap diagram.

 ### R1D16
 Finished work on the treemap diagram.
-Began worknon the freeCodeCamp Backend-Course.
+Began workn on the freeCodeCamp Backend-Course.

+### R1D17
+Watched a npm tutorial and did some npm challenges on freecodecamp.
+Also began learning Express.js.